yarik64/pwm_sg90/README.md

 ```
 s100
-r15
+d15
 ```

 this mean:
 ```
 s - speed
-r - rule
+d - direction
 ```

 second char must have value in interval 0-255

 ```
 s0 (speed = 0)
-r 10 (rule to 10.
-Rule need to calibrated)
+d10 (direction to 10.
+It's need to calibration)
 ```